TrueNASTrueNAS Nightly Development Documentation

 • AFP shares also do not transfer, but migrate into an SMB share with AFP compatibility enabled.

-• CORE netcli utility.
+• netcli utility.
 A new CLI utility is used for the Console Setup Menu and other commands issued in a CLI.
 By default, any TrueNAS user account with netcli as the chosen Shell updates to use the nologin option instead.
 See the Users Screens reference article for descriptions of all Shell options.

-• SAS multipath is not supported in TrueNAS SCALE.
+• SAS multipath is not supported.

 VM storage and its basic configuration transfer over during a migration, but you need to double-check the VM configuration and the network interface settings specifically before starting the VM.